ttsygankova/ns-annotation/README.md

 The `dev` and `test` sets for each use annotated data from [LORELEI Language Packs](https://www.aclweb.org/anthology/L16-1521/), based on a manual split by the authors.

 ### Training NER models using [AllenNLP](https://github.com/allenai/allennlp)
 We train NER models using the AllenNLP library, and datareaders from the CogComp `ccg` package to be compatible with the Text Annotation data format.
+Installation instructions for the allennlp virtual environment, library and dependencies are provided in their github repository above.

-Run the sample script for model training using the following command:
+In order to run the sample script for model training, navigate to the `allennlp` folder and run:
 ```
-./allennlp/run_sample.sh
+./run_sample.sh
 ```
 Update the script directly to:
 1. Change train, dev, test paths